https://invisible-island.net/ncurses/man/

 curs_terminfo(3x) manual page.

-read-only to avoid confusing the library.
+them as read-only to avoid confusing the library.

 Alternate Character Set Mapping